 The British were especially critical of the American performance in North Africa.
 And Ultra intercepts showed that this was the general German assessment, which led them to undersestimate American units in future engagements.
 One German concluded that the Americans are only "playing with war".
 Rommel himself was less sure about such assessments.
 He saw the Americans as inexperienced, but was impressed to the raoid American response, pooring reserves into key passes making it difficult to exploit the victory at Kasserine.
 [Liddle Hart, pp. 404-407.]
 American artillery and air power also impressed Rommel.

-With the Mareth Line broken the Afrika Korps was forced to fall back to central Tunisia.
-This allowed the 1st and 8th Armies to link up (April 8).
-The Germans fell back on Tunis and Bizerte through which a trickle of supplies were still arriving.
-They establish a defensive perimter around the two ports.
-Here Von Arnim still had a powerful force and Von Armim and most German units were still determined to resist.
-The Italians were less willing.
-The Allied blockade becomes increasingly effective, essentially cutting off the Axis forces.
-The strong point defending the pocket in the north is Hil 609 which had stopped the initial Allied drive.
-It is surrounded abnd taken by the 34th American Division (May 1).
+The battle for Tunisia involved two prongs.
+The first prong was the 8th Army driving east in the south.
+The second prong was 1st Army Torch force diriving west in the north and central area.
+The 8th Army pierced the Mareth Line (March 31), setting up the final Battle of Tunisia.
+Actually the Allies in the north had begun the Tunisian campaign several months earlier with an amphibious landing near Sfax in eastern Tunisia (January 5).
+The two-pronged Allied drive made slow but steady progress in forcing the Axis troops into a pocket along the north central Tunisian coast.
+The Afrika Korps was forced to fall back north to join up with German nd Italin forces holding northn Tunisia.
+Finally the 1st and 8th Armies linked up with the 5th Panzer Army (April 8).
+The combined force became Army Group Africa which fell back on the ports of Tunis and Bizerte hoping for reenforcemnt nd resupply.
+By this time as Allied air and naval power closed in, only a trickle of supplies were arriving to support the Axius forces.
+The Germans establish a striong defensive perimter around the two ports.
+Rommel was evacuated to the Reich.
+Von Arnim was left to face the growing and well-supplied Allied forces.
+He had a powerful force and his men were determined to resist despite the weight of the forces against them.
+The Italians who outnumbered the Germans were much less willing.
+The Allied blockade becomes increasingly effective, isolating the Axis forces which was running out of suplies.
+The principal strong point defending the Axis pocket in the north was Hill 609 which had stopped the initial Allied drive in 1942.
+It was surrounded and taken by the 34th American Division (May 1).
 This was a National Guard Division that had been hammered by the Germans earlier in its baptism of fore.
 And like a lot of American units had learned a great deal about fighting the Germans.
-Effective Axis resistance collapses (May 6) and the Americans and British take Tunis.
-Isolated German resistance continues, but they are surrounded and running out of amunition.
-Von Armim surrenders (May 12).
-Some 250,000 Axis soldiers surrender.
+Effective Axis resistance collapsed (May 6).
+The British 7th Armored Division captured Tunis, the capital of Tunisia (May 7).
+The American II Army Corps captured Bizerte, the last remaining port in Axis hands.
+Isolated German resistance continued, but they were surrounded by massively superior forces.
+Von Armim surrendered (May 12).
+Some 267,000 Axis soldiers surrender.
 This was the largest surrender of Axis soldiers until the end of the War.
+The Axis forces had sustained 40,000 casualties in Tunisia alone.

 Ciano, Galeazzo.
 Ed.
 Hugh Gibson.
 The Ciano Diaries, 1939-1943: The Complete, Unabridged Diaries of Count Galeazzo Ciano Italian Minister for Foreign Affairs, 1936-1943 (Garden City Publishing: New York, 1946), 582p.